Yearly Archives: 2023

 “Those Who Don’t” (p.
 28)

-Are you afraid of cities?
+Are you afraid of cities or certain other locations?
 Of people in some way different from you?
 Why?
 Tell a story of an encounter with people you felt uncomfortable around.
-How did you behave and, in retrospect, how did this makes you feel?
+How did you behave and, in retrospect, how did this make you feel?
 Did you overcome your fear?
 Share details on how.

 “There Was An Old Woman…” (p.
 29)